 Well, zero multiplied by zero is still very much zero, and even my middle-school level math skills can prove it.
 I realised I was bi when I was around sixteen, and in the following years, I’ve never been in a romantic relationship with another woman.
 The problem, I believe, has never been the lack of opportunity.

 Despite the aforementioned social awkwardness that has plagued me since puberty, I have had chances to court girls in the past.
 However, a problem I encounter often is one that, I recently realised, is common among sapphic women I know.
 The question is this: “How do I know if I’m attracted to them?”

-Other versions may include: “Do I like them as a friend, or do I like them as more than that?” and “I like them, but is it romantic or platonic?”
-Since we’re fairly young, we’re conditioned to believe, through media or our surroundings, that attraction between women is “normal”, and just because you kiss your friend at a sleepover when you’re fifteen, it doesn’t mean you’re automatically romantically interested in women.
+Other versions may include: “Do I like them as a friend, or do I like them more than that?” and “I like them, but is it romantic or platonic?”
+Since we’re fairly young, we’re conditioned to believe, through the media or our surroundings, that attraction between women is “normal”, and just because you kiss your friend at a sleepover when you’re fifteen, it doesn’t mean you’re automatically romantically interested in women.